 If you look at a book with chapters, print is almost always on both sides of the sheet of paper, and new chapters always start on the right hand side of the book when opened.
 This requires a deliberate review and action by the designer.

 To design a book to print with proper chapterization, as each chapter or section is finished, the designer needs to check if the last page of the chapter ended on an even or odd page number.
 In a book, odd page numbers appear on the right, and even page numbers on the left.
 If any chapter ends on an odd page number, that means a blank page needs to be added to be the even page number, so the subsequent chapter starts on the next odd number, and will therefore start on the right hand side of the book.
+New chapters and sections always start on the right hand side of a book.

 Think of it this way.
 Each page in a book always has a front and a back page, and if you don't have content for the back, you just put in a blank page before the next new chapter begins (and remember to do it in the design stage!)
 Ever see pages with the words "this page intentionally left blank?"
 Those are usually pages added a designer for chapterization.
 You don't need to add those words, especially if the pages of the book are numbered, but if you want your PDF to look great when printed double sided, don't forget to add blanks where needed so it looks correct!